SharePoint/sp-dev-docs/docs/schema/project-element-site.md

-Serves as the top-level element in an [Onet.xml](http://msdn.microsoft.com/library/b99d6657-d9ae-4135-a43c-c58cdfcdc6c1(Office.15).aspx) file that contains a site definition configuration or Web template configuration for a new Web site.
+Serves as the top-level element in an [Onet.xml](http://msdn.microsoft.com/library/b99d6657-d9ae-4135-a43c-c58cdfcdc6c1(Office.15).aspx) file that contains a site definition configuration or Web template configuration for a new website.

 <span codelanguage="other"></span>
 <table>